Words are cheap.

 27. Random Road Trip Finds

 If you’re taking a road trip, and you most certainly should… You’ll be passing incredible opportunities left and right for great photos.
-There’s no particular place when the picturesque places are anywhere and everywhere…
+There’s no particular place when the most beautiful places in Morocco are anywhere and everywhere…

 Which spots are you most looking forward to photographing?